szymooneq/Personal-Portfolio/README.md

 - [TagCloud](https://github.com/cong-min/TagCloud) - 3D TagCloud that rolling with the mouse

 ## Details
+- created with the React and Next.js framework
 - server-side rendering and better SEO
-- created with the React and Next.js framework
+- CMS with Sanity.io
 - animations created with Framer Motion
-- custom layouts
 - HTML semantic tags
 - responsive website design without using any CSS framework
 - using CSS modules